 Inger winther johannsen: consultant

-Inger W. Johannsen is a partner at PD Academy based in Copenhagen, Denmark.
+Inger W. Johannsen is a partner at Reflexio based in Copenhagen, Denmark.
 She brings over five years of experience to the positive deviance approach and has extensive knowledge working in sectors like vulnerable populations and education.
-She has worked with institutions for institutionalized children, and the Danish Refugee Council among others.
+She has worked with institutions for institutionalized children, and within the educational sector.

 Siaka Konate is an independent consultant on the use of the Positive Deviance approach in West Africa.
 Born and raised in Mali, Siaka has worked for Save the Children US and trained numerous organizations on the use of the approach to combat childhood malnutrition and scaled his approach to over 387 communities around Africa.